 Kingston upon Hull, City of

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Kingston upon Hull, City of local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Hull, located on the north bank of the Humber Estuary in East Yorkshire, is a port city with a rich maritime heritage.
+Overview ⁞ Hull, located on the north bank of the Humber Estuary in East Yorkshire, is a port city with a rich maritime heritage.
 The Old Town features cobbled streets, historic warehouses, and museums such as the Streetlife Museum and Wilberforce House.
 The Deep, a futuristic aquarium at the confluence of the River Hull and Humber, is a striking landmark, while the Marina area offers shops, galleries, and restaurants.
 Hull’s location on the Humber gives it dramatic estuary views, while its urban core blends historic sites with modern regeneration.

+Who governs Kingston upon Hull, City of?
 The local government for this district is: Hull City Council (Unitary Authority).

 Constituencies in Kingston upon Hull, City of